pulp-platform/padrick/docs/getting_started.rst

    At the moment, the only supported configuration interface protocol is the lightweight `Register Interface Protocol
    <https://github.com/pulp-platform/register_interface>`_.
 The linked github
-   repository contains easy to use protocol converters to vairous other protocols like AXI, AXI-lite or APB.
+   repository contains easy to use protocol converters to various other protocols like AXI, AXI-lite or APB.
 In the near future, Padricks `generate rtl` will command will provide a flag to directly embed the required protocol converters within the generated module exposing the protocol of your liking